Sky Fighter

 The Allan Herschell Company introduced the Sky Fighter in 1952 and it soon became popular at kiddie parks and fairs across the country.

-Example of a Sky Fighter at the Allan Herschell Carrousel Factory Museum in New York.
+Example of a Sky Fighter plane at the Allan Herschell Carrousel Factory Museum in New York.
 Photo: B. Miskin

 Lagoon’s Sky Fighter was added in 1956, along with several other kiddie rides, in the new Mother Gooseland area.